unacau/kapture/server/README.md

 ## Command Line Options

+- **No arguments**: Starts the server on port 61822
+- `bridge`: Starts the server and provides stdio-to-WebSocket bridge for MCP clients

-None - the server always runs on port 61822
+The server always runs on port 61822

 ## Running Multiple AI Assistants